Hammad-Tariq007/React_Day1/README.md

 ---

 📜 License
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
-You’re free to use, modify, and distribute this project.
+- You’re free to use, modify, and distribute this project.
 ---

 ✨ Author
-Created by Your Name 🚀
+Created by Hammad Bin Tariq 🚀